Beronda Montgomery

-Dr. Beronda Montgomery is a writer, science communicator, and researcher.
-In 2022, she moved to Grinnell College as professor of biology and vice president for academic affairs and dean of the college.
+Beronda Montgomery is a writer, science communicator, and researcher.
+In 2022, she moved to Grinnell College as professor of biology (2022–present) and vice president for academic affairs and dean of the college (2022-2024).
 Prior to Grinnell, Montgomery served as Michigan State University Foundation Professor in the Departments of Biochemistry & Molecular Biology and of Microbiology & Molecular Genetics.
 She was also a member of the MSU-DOE Plant Research Laboratory.
 Her research group investigates how photosynthetic organisms adapt to changes in their environment.
 Her scholarship extends beyond biology and into studying mentorship and faculty development to develop evidence-based strategies to foster equity and inclusion in academia.
 Together with Tanisha Williams and other members of the Black Botanists Week organizing committee, Montgomery co-founded and co-organizes Black Botanists Week.

 Education and early career

 Montgomery received her bachelor's degree in biology from Washington University in St. Louis and her master's degree in biology from University of Central Arkansas.
 She then went on to complete her PhD in Plant Biology in 2001 at the University of California, Davis.
 She later became a postdoctoral fellow in Microbial Biology at Indiana University with the support of a National Science Foundation (NSF) award.
 In 2004, she joined the faculty at Michigan State University where she remained through spring semester of 2022.